corda/corda-runtime-os/applications/tools/p2p-test/configuration-publisher/README.md

 Please note:
 * The image need to be able to talk with the kafka broker, hence the network and `KAFKA_SERVERS` environment variable.
 * The argument file we are using is [this one](docker-args-example.txt).
-* Since the keystore and truststore getting mount to the correct name, there is no need to add them to the arguments.
+*  Since the keystore and truststore are getting mounted to the correct name, there is no need to add them to the arguments.

 ### Example without a file
 1. Before starting the application, run a kafka cluster.
 See examples in [here](../../../../testing/message-patterns/README.md).